 -Phoenix Wright: Ace Attorney: Justice For All (European 2), released for the NDS with Italian and Spanish language.

--Phoenix Wright: Ace Attorney: Trials and Tribulations (European), release date to be announced.
+-Phoenix Wright: Ace Attorney: Trials and Tribulations (European), released October 2008.

-Is there any difference between Japanese and American NDS games?
+Is there any difference between the Japanese and American NDS games?

 -Not that I know of.
 The English games are faithful translations of their Japanese counterparts, with no added features or content.
-The Japanese versions, however, contain a dual language function that lets you play the games in Japanese or English.
-This does NOT apply for GS4.
+The first three Japanese versions, however, contain a dual language function that lets you play the games in Japanese or English.
+This does NOT apply for GS4 or any games after it.

 What was remade from the GBA versions to the NDS ones?